 Thanks and Welcome!

 Founder & Mom-in-Chief

 P.S.
-If you like what we're doing here, you also might enjoy our sister site, OutdoorGearLab, which provides reviews of outdoor activity gear.
-While I'm not personally involved with OutdoorGearLab, I like what they do, and they use a similar side-by-side comparison review process and technology as you'll find here.
-If you love the outdoors, whether it's hiking, camping, backpacking, or climbing, I think you'll find it useful.
+If you like what we're doing here, you also might enjoy our sister sites, OutdoorGearLab, which provides reviews of outdoor activity gear, and TechGearLab which reviews consumer electronics products.
+While I'm not personally involved with OutdoorGearLab or TechGearLab, I like what they do, and they use a similar side-by-side comparison review process and technology as you'll find here.